Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-read-mapping.md

 Option details:
 - `--genomeDir`: the path to the directory with genome indices
-- `--sjdbGTFfile`: the path to the annotation file that includes cooordinates of splice-junctions
+- `--sjdbGTFfile`: the path to the annotation file that includes coordinates of splice-junctions
 - `sjdbOverhang`: length of the sequence around the splice junction to be used in constructing the splice junctions database
 - `--runThreadN`: number of threads to use in the run
 - `--outFilterType`: how mapped reads will be filtered (normal/BySJout)